 The Island School, a private school on Bainbridge Island, offers an engaging 5th Grade program for students from the Kitsap Peninsula, including Poulsbo, Suquamish, Indianola, Kingston, Hansville and Silverdale.

 Our fifth grade literacy curriculum grows from our students’ strong motivation to communicate – both in writing and through speaking – and their love of reading.
 Large blocks of time each day are devoted to these areas.

 We are passionate about reading, and that enthusiasm for books infuses our classroom.
-Our daily Reading Workshop provides students with opportunities to improve their reading skills, to develop an appreciation for literature and to share opinions in writing and conversation.
+Students are provided with multiple opportunities each day to improve their reading skills, to develop an appreciation for literature and to share opinions in writing and conversation.